The Mutant versus the Machine, the End of the Iron Age, and the Galactic Alignment of 2012

 Bulldozing the world.
 This seemed another staggering synchronicity, the bulldozer being the symbolic synonym of the steamroller in the dream.

-But, here at the end of the Iron Age, some trends of densification are giving way to the spirit effusing even the black magic of the machine.
-Synchronistically, this subject came up in the talk with Jeremy that preceded the dream.
+But, here at the end of the Iron Age, some densification trends are giving way to the spirit, effusing even the black magic of the machine.
+Synchronistically, this subject came up in the talk with Jeremy, which preceded the dream.
 I pointed out to him that in the last twenty years or so, as the value of America’s industrial output has tripled, its physical weight has halved as we make less pig iron and more pixels, vanishingly small computer chips, and intellectual property in the form of zeros and ones.
 Even our machines are becoming etherealized.

 Jay also pointed out a connection Tolkien makes obvious in his letters: the One Ring and the machine define the same densification and externalizing of magic.
 The One Ring, made of the most impervious of metals, gets heavier as Frodo brings it closer to Mt.
 Doom.